 The double drag-lifts from above Mottaret to Mont de la Challe will be dismantled and replaced by a quick-loading six-pack which will take just over three minutes to reach the top.
 From there you are able to ski back down in what is often excellent snow because of the north-facing aspect, or drop over the top towards Les Menuires or St Martin de Belleville.
 The Turn&Run zone of the DC Area 43 terrain park will have extra features such as a ‘snail’, snow bridge, mini-kickers and short, wide boxes.
 The Inuit Village for children above Altiport has been entirely regenerated and the Yeti Park above Mottaret has additional features for family fun.

 New for 2016/17

-Méribel s impressive terrain parks will be further developed this season.
-The big DC Area 43 park next to the Plattières gondola has lots of brand new features.
+Meribel's fantastic terrain parks will be further developed this season.
+The big DC Area 43 park next to the Plattieres gondola has lots of brand new features.
 Elements Park is new a fun area accessible to all levels.
-A tricky new 3km toboggan run will be opened in the woods below Tougnète.
+A tricky new 3km toboggan run will be opened in the woods below Tougnete.
 A breakfast-up-the-hill First Track deal will be offered to a small number of people one day a week.

 New for 2015/16

-- The biggest lift network in the world
+- The largest lift system in the world

 - Lovely chalet-style architecture